-This Coconut Macadamia Nut French Toast is a copycat breakfast recipe from the Hukilau Cafe in Hawaii.
-It’s a little taste of Hawaii each time we make it!
+This Hawaiian French Toast is a copycat breakfast recipe from the Hukilau Cafe in Hawaii.
+With coconut and macadamia nuts, it’s full of tropical island flavor in every bite!

-This Coconut Macadamia Nut French Toast is a recipe we made to replicate a favorite breakfast we ate in Hawaii.
+This Hawaiian French Toast is a recipe we made to replicate a favorite breakfast we ate in Hawaii.
 There was an awesome family breakfast place in Kauai that I think we ate at three different times while we were there.
-We tried several different yummy breakfasts but every time we would still split an order of this french toast.
+We tried several different yummy breakfasts but every time we would still split an order of this sweet breakfast treat.
 After having it three times I made some serious mental notes so I could make it again at home.
-I have to admit, I like our version of this Coco-Maca Nut French Toast even better!
+I have to admit, I like our version of this Hawaiian French Toast even better!
 It is like a little piece of paradise in every bite.

-I like this recipe by far the best with coconut syrup!
-Although you can definitely do maple syrup as well and it will still be really good.
-Whenever we have been to Hawaii we load up on coconut syrup to bring home, but unfortunately it’s not that often that we get to Hawaii so I ended up creating my own coconut syrup recipe that is TO DIE FOR good!
+I like this recipe by far the best with our homemade coconut syrup!
+Anytime we visit Hawaii we load up on coconut syrup to bring home.
+Unfortunately it’s not that often that we get to Hawaii so I ended up creating my own coconut syrup recipe that is TO DIE FOR good!
 It is every bit as good as the stuff you can get on vacation.
-You can find the recipe for it HERE with our gluten free blackberry pancakes.
+Here’s all you need to top your Hawaiian French Toast:

 - Shave the heels off the ends of the bread then cut into 8 large slices.